Half Alive (band): 2016–2017: Formation and beginnings

-2018–2020: Success with "Still Feel", major label signing and Now, Not Yet
+2018–2020: Now, Not Yet

 On August 3, 2018, the band released the single "Still Feel", accompanied by a music video filmed at Popsicle LA.
 The video attracted attention for its choreography and cinematography, done by lead singer Josh Taylor and JA Collective, and received positive reviews from publications including Alternative Press and Rock Sound, the former calling the cinematography "first-class" and the latter calling the band "so multi-talented".
 NPR also featured the track on the "All Songs Considered" playlist and directed praise at its music video, while Triple J placed it on their "Best New Music" list, expressing similar sentiments.
 Thanks to the attention received by the track, the band signed a record deal with RCA Records soon after.
 The band subsequently performed their first live show in October 2018 at the Moroccan Lounge in Los Angeles.
 They embarked on their first tour from January to February 2019, taking place in the United States, Canada and the United Kingdom.
 Soon after the release of "Still Feel", the band disclosed that they were recording two new songs that they had previously performed live, but declined to reveal when they would be released.